 Hail kale, yes more kale!
 Kale is my favorite hearty and nutrient dense dark leafy green that I’m always sneaking into everyone’s diet; it’s perfect to use in this Fuji Apple Kale Salad with Maple Spiced Hazelnuts with the beautiful balance of sweetness and zest.
 I adore apples especially this time of year in everything from variations of my Stripped Green Smoothie, soups, sandwiches, salads, and of course sweet desserts.
-This salad in particular is a great fall salad utilizing the fruit of the month, apple, and pairing it with delicious, fiber rich, antioxidant powerhouse, and nutrient dense kale.

 I want to challenge all of you to increase the amounts of raw plant-based foods you have in your diet- this recipe is a perfect way to do this because it tastes delicious and embraces fall.
 Fuji Apple Kale Salad with Maple Spiced Hazelnuts is great for making a large batch on your batch cooking days as it keeps well throughout the week.

 It’s perfect for a quick lunch by simply taking several handfuls and putting in your tupperware (BPA free of course) to-go, it’s also great for a quick dinner side dish or turn this into an entree by adding your favorite vegetarian proteins to it such as chickpeas, tempeh, organic tofu, lentils, nuts, seed, or animal proteins if that’s yo thing (just make sure they meet the Nutrition Stripped philosophy!).
 This salad can also be served chilled, room temperature, or even slightly warm which I’ll share below.

 Make it an Entree | *the addition of any ingredients below may change the flavor of the recipe, these are suggestions.